pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 ```

 At this point, we have genotype data for 655,388 SNPs and 2,318
 samples.
-Many of the SNPs contain somewhat redundant information
+Many of these >600,000 SNPs still contain somewhat redundant
-because they are in "linkage disequilibrium" with each other; that is,
+information because they are in "linkage disequilibrium" with each
-they are strongly correlated with each other due to being close to
+other; that is, they are correlated due to having experienced
-each other on the same chromosome, and therefore it is rare to have a
+recombination less frequently since they are close to each other on
-recombination event between these two SNPs.
-In this next step, we
+the same chromosome.
+In this next step, we greedily prune out a large
-greedily prune out a large fraction of the SNPs to improve computation
+portion of the SNPs, again mainly done to improve computation time for
-time for subsequent analyses while retaining as much information as
+subsequent analyses, while retaining as much information as possible
-possible.
+about the patterns of variation in the sample.

 ```bash
 plink --bfile 1kg_new --indep-pairwise 1000 500 0.25
 plink --bfile 1kg_new --make-bed --extract plink.prune.in --out 1kg_pruned
 ```

-After this pruning step, we are have genotype data for 156,923 SNPs.
+After this pruning step, we are left with genotypes for 156,923 SNPs.

 Finally, since closely related samples can have affect our subsequent
 analyses in strange ways, for our computations we remove the 29 out of